 Will I be allergic to alpaca?

 Most people who have wool based allergies will not be allergic to alpaca.
 Alpaca doesn't contain lanolin found in wool (lanolin holds dust and microscopic allergens that often create allergies associated to wool).
+Is alpaca anti-microbial? ">A recent study show alpaca fiber has natural anti-microbial properties due to the Keratin in the fiber.
+This is one of the reasons alpaca socks don't stink like normal socks after a long day of usage.
+Most sportswear companies treat their fabric with chemicals to give them anti-microbial properties but these chemicals wash out over time.

 Can alpaca be dyed?